harshit0511/Logistic-Regression/README.md

 # Logistic-Regression-using-Gradient-Descent

-Implementing following Machine Learning techniques
+Implementing following Machine Learning techniques:

-• Logistic Regression
+<div>• Logistic Regression
 • Gradient Descent

 • Regularization

-• K-Fold Cross-Validation
+• K-Fold Cross-Validation</div>

 Sci-kit learn has not been used in order to implement the learning algorithm from scratch.